-- 95. At the Cartagena Summit, it was agreed that States Parties in a position to do so will, in the spirit of the Convention's aims, endeavour to continue supporting States Parties that have completed their Article 5 obligations in their efforts to address the humanitarian consequences resulting from mine and explosive remnants of war contamination.
-With respect to this commitment, Zambia, which reported completion of its mine clearance obligations at the Cartagena Summit, received support from Norway for Norwegian People's Aid (NPA) to follow up on each UXO report obtained through the course of executing Zambia's 2009 landmines survey. - At the Cartagena Summit, it was agreed that States Parties in a position to do so will ensure that international cooperation and assistance, including development cooperation, is age-appropriate and gender-sensitive and inclusive of, and accessible to, persons with disabilities, including mine survivors.
-At the June 2010 meeting of the Standing Committee on Victim Assistance and Socio-Economic Reintegration, a special session raised awareness on Inclusive Development as an appropriate mechanism to ensure that landmine victims and other persons with disabilities have access to the same opportunities in life as every other sector of a society.
-At the Cartagena Summit, it was also agreed that all States Parties will ensure that assistance in mine action is based on appropriate surveys, needs analysis, age-appropriate and gender-sensitive strategies and cost-effective approaches.
-48 Since the Cartagena Summit, States Parties have continued to support the Swiss Campaign to Ban Landmines' Gender and Mine Action Programme which in turn has continued to promote the necessity of a gender perspective in executing mine action projects in an equal way.
+- 98. At the Cartagena Summit, it was agreed that States Parties in a position to do so will, in the spirit of the Convention's aims, endeavour to continue supporting States Parties that have completed their Article 5 obligations in their efforts to address the humanitarian consequences resulting from mine and explosive remnants of war contamination.
+With respect to this commitment, Zambia, which reported completion of its mine clearance obligations at the Cartagena Summit, received support from Norway for Norwegian People's Aid (NPA) to follow up on each UXO report obtained through the course of executing Zambia's 2009 landmines survey. - 99.
+At the Cartagena Summit, it was agreed that States Parties in a position to do so will ensure that international cooperation and assistance, including development cooperation, is age-appropriate and gender-sensitive and inclusive of, and accessible to, persons with disabilities, including mine survivors.
+50 It was also agreed that all States Parties will ensure that assistance in mine action is based on appropriate surveys, needs analysis, age-appropriate and gender-sensitive strategies and cost-effective approaches.51 Since the Cartagena Summit, States Parties have continued to support the Swiss Campaign to Ban Landmines' Gender and Mine Action Programme which in turn has continued to promote the necessity of a gender perspective in executing mine action projects in an equal way.
 Non-governmental organizations such as the Mines Advisory Group (MAG) have used gender balanced interview teams to better reach out to all community members communities regarding the process of clearance and handover of land.
-In addition, the United Nations Mine Action Service (UNMAS) has continued to support gender sensitive strategies through inter-departmental and inter-agency collaborations.
-In addition, in March 2010, the United Nations developed new "Gender Guidelines for Mine Action Programmes to help mine-action policymakers and field personnel incorporate gender perspectives into all operations of mine action. - 97.
+In addition, the United Nations Mine Action Service (UNMAS) has continued to support gender sensitive strategies through interdepartmental and inter-agency collaborations.
+In addition, in March 2010, the United Nations developed new "Gender Guidelines for Mine Action Programmes to help mine-action policymakers and field personnel incorporate gender perspectives into all operations of mine action. - 100.
 Most recently, UNMAS contributed in drafting the DPKO/DFS Guidelines for Integrating Gender Perspective in early 2010.
 In addition, a new Gender Guidelines for Mine Action was published representing an agreed strategy to further promote gender mainstreaming in mine action.
-In conjunction with UNICEF and UNDP, UNMAS is planning the Middle East Gender in Mine Action Workshop in early 2011 to have country specific gender sensitive actions plans, learn good practices and lessons, and review the new Gender Guidelines for Mine Action Programmes. - 98.
+In conjunction with UNICEF and UNDP, UNMAS is planning the Middle East Gender in Mine Action Workshop in early 2011 to have country specific gender sensitive actions plans, learn good practices and lessons, and review the new Gender Guidelines for Mine Action Programmes. - 101.
 At the Cartagena Summit, it was agreed that all States Parties will contribute to further development of the International Mine Action Standards to be used as a frame of reference to establish national standards and operational procedures for addressing all aspects of mine and other explosive ordnance contamination.
 Since the Cartagena Summit, the Geneva International Centre for Humanitarian Demining (GICHD) has continued to manage, on behalf of the UN, the International Mine Action Standards (IMAS) project.
 This consists of a review of existing standards, the development of new ones and outreach to assist in the design of national mine action standards.
 Since the Cartagena Summit, Afghanistan, Guinea Bissau and Iraq received GICHD support for the development of their national standards.
 There now are 11 examples of national standards posted on the IMAS website.

-(b) Transparency and the exchange of information
+b.
+Transparency and the exchange of information